Our Therapists

 - Substance Abuse

-Sakinaa Rock- LMSW, Psychotherapist (they/them)
+Sakinaa Rock - Therapist LMSW, Psychotherapist They/Them

-Sakinaa has particular interest and experience working with survivors, college students, artists, marginalized Muslims, BIPOC/LGBTQIA2S+ individuals struggling with identity, guilt, anxiety, complex trauma, grief, depression, and shame.
-They are committed to compassionate support, building trust and safety, deep listening, repair, and collaborative care.
+They have particular interest and experience working with survivors, college students, artists, marginalized Muslims, BIPOC, and LGBTQIA2S+ individuals who are strugglingwith identity, guilt, anxiety, complex trauma, grief, depression, and shame.

-Andie sees:
+Sakinaa sees:

 - Adults 18-65